 Yes – there is harm in trying.
 Dieting is NOT benign.

 Weight cycling is hard on your body – especially in my patients with fatty liver disease, as just one example.
-Not to mention, dieting pre-disposes you to developing disordered eating behaviours or an eating disorder, having poorer self-esteem and one I think all dieters can relate to – being pre-occupied with food and your body.
+Not to mention, dieting pre-disposes you to developing disordered eating behaviours or an eating disorder.
+It also pre-disposes you to having poorer self-esteem and one I think all dieters can relate to – being pre-occupied with food and your body.

 The psychological impact of dieting has a small body of research that shows these impacts, but where I see it most is as a clinician.
-I’ve seen how traumatic food restriction has been for my patients – on their relationship with others and themselves, their self-worth, and their ability to relate to food and their bodies in a positive way.
+I’ve seen how traumatic food restriction has been for my patients.
+It impacts their relationship with others and themselves, their self-worth, and their ability to relate to food and their bodies in a positive way.

 If weight neutral approaches have AS GOOD of positive outcomes as dieting, WITHOUT the risks – don’t you think we should do that instead?